hialin/hial/issues.md

 ## TODOs

-- how to save changes? explicit or implicit, policies, subtree writes
+- update reqwest
-- replace linked-hash-map
+- replace vecmap with indexmap
-- update quick-xml
+- writing options:
+    1. write policy on domain (interpretation):
+        - read only, write ignore, write back, write to new domain
+    2. explicit write: to origin, to new domain
 - update tree-sitter
 - update clap
-- replace vecmap with indexmap
 - remove commented out code
 - add filepath as attribute to fs interpretation?